 Local authority partners in the county have significant regulatory and enforcement powers such as licensing, planning and trading standards that can be used to promote health and wellbeing.
-Specifically District Councils provide services that make a significant contribution to people's physical and mental health.
+Specifically district councils provide services that make a significant contribution to people's physical and mental health.
 These services help to keep people well and therefore, prevent costly interventions from health and care services.
-Services provided include housing, environmental health, community safety and licensing, leisure and greenspaces, welfare and employment support.
-Districts also have an important role in economic development, planning and community engagement.
+Services provided include housing, environmental health, community safety and licensing, leisure and greenspaces, welfare and employment support, providing an important role in economic development and community engagement.
+Development of healthy public policy provides a significant opportunity to improve health and wellbeing outcomes.

-Lancashire's GPs and wider primary care services have a pivotal role in preventing ill-health and in working together with patients to manage long-term health problems.
+Similarly Lancashire's GPs and wider primary care services have a pivotal role in preventing ill-health and in working together with patients to manage long-term health problems.